-HUMAN RESOURCES ATTORNEY
+HUMAN RESOURCES ATTORNEYS

 If you’re having problems at your workplace, you may need a human resources lawyer.
 These attorneys handle issues like wrongful termination, pension disputes, contract disagreements, benefit claims, unemployment issues, and workplace discrimination.
 You may never have to enter a courtroom if both parties settle.
 In the event of not being able to obtain a fair settlement, the case can go to trial.
 The Fair Labor Standards Act, workers’ compensation laws, and the Occupational Health and Safety Act protect employees from specific actions against them.